 - 2 – 3 tsp hot chilli powder

 - A dash (or more) of vegan red wine

 - A dash of vegan Worcester Sauce (like this one)

 In a large pan, fry the onion and garlic until softened.
 I like to sprinkle 1 tsp of chilli powder over the onions as they soften.
 Once browned, add the pepper (chopped into small pieces) and fry, then the chopped tomatoes.

 Add the rest of the spices, the wine, the Worcester sauce, the ketchup (if using).
-Simmer for 10 mins, then add the kidney beans, the stock and the pouch of cooked puy lentils – and stir through.
+Simmer for 10 mins, then add the kidney beans, the stock and the washed puy lentils – and stir through.
 Simmer for another 10 mins until the sauce is reduced.

 Serves 4 (with rice).